slaclab/sdf-docs/software.md

 ### Conda

 It is not recommended to store your conda environments in your $HOME due to 1) quota limits, and 2) an inability to share conda environments across groups.
-We generally recommend that you install software into your $GROUP space (eg `/sdf/group/<group_name>/sw` - please see [Group storage](getting-started.md#group)).
+We generally recommend that you install software into your $GROUP space (eg `/sdf/group/<group_name>/sw` - please see [$GROUP storage](getting-started.md#group)).

 #### Install Miniconda

 Download the latest version of Miniconda from the [conda](https://docs.conda.io/en/latest/miniconda.html) website and follow the [Instructions](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html#installing-on-linux).
-Change the `prefix` to
+Change the installion `prefix` to point to an appropriate [$GROUP directory](getting-started.md#group):

 ```bash
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O /tmp/Miniconda3-latest-Linux-x86_64.sh